Places of interest

 📍 Moltzow

 150 years of model railroading - 15 dioramas, display cases and model railroad panels show the development of model railroading from its beginnings to the present day.
-A model train is a scaled-down (scale smaller than one) replica of parts of a "large" train.
+A model railroad is a scaled-down (scale smaller than one) replica of parts of a "large" railroad.
 The classic toy trains were already being built on a larger scale at the beginning of the 20th century for the nominal size 1 in 1:32 and 0 in 1:45.
 Well-known manufacturers included Bing and Märklin.
 It is typical that the locomotives can drive themselves thanks to a built-in drive.
 The size ratio between the model and the prototype (for example 1:87) is referred to as the scale, whereby common scales are each assigned a letter/number abbreviation (T, Z, N, TT, H0, 0 etc.; order starting with the largest reduction in size).
 The most common scales are - T, 3mm M 1:480 - Z, 6mm M 1:220 - N, 9mm M 1:160 - TT, 12mm M1:120 - H0, 16mm M1:87 - 0, 32 mm M1:45 - II, 64mm M1:22.5).
 The exhibition will feature 15 dioramas, showcases and model railroad plates in these gauges.
 There are also plans to build a G-gauge garden railroad in 45 mm.
 This scale reproduces a narrow-gauge railroad with an original gauge of approx. 1200 mm.
 Please telephone or register by email before visiting.

 Permanent position "400 sheets of BEP (butter wrapping paper) in the Heimatstube Rambow"